Peter Sellers

 In his personal life, Sellers struggled with depression and insecurities.
 An enigmatic figure, he often claimed to have no identity outside the roles that he played.
-His behaviour was often erratic and compulsive, and he frequently clashed with his directors and co-stars, especially in the mid-1970s when his physical and mental health, together with his alcohol and drug problems, were at their worst.
+His behaviour was often erratic and compulsive, and he frequently clashed with his directors and co-stars, especially in the mid-1970s, when his physical and mental health, together with his alcohol and drug problems, were at their worst.
 Sellers was married four times and had three children from his first two marriages.
 He died from a heart attack, aged 54, in 1980.
 English filmmakers the Boulting brothers described Sellers as "the greatest comic genius this country has produced since Charles Chaplin".

-Biography
+Life and career

-Early life (1925–1935)
+1925–1939: Early life and career beginnings

-Sellers was born on 8 September 1925, in Southsea, a suburb of Portsmouth.
+Sellers was born on 8 September 1925 in Southsea, a suburb of Portsmouth.
 His parents were Yorkshire-born William "Bill" Sellers and Agnes Doreen "Peg" (née Marks).
 Both were variety entertainers; Peg was in the Ray Sisters troupe.
 Although he was christened Richard Henry, his parents called him Peter, after his elder brother, who was stillborn.
 Sellers had no other siblings.
-Peg Sellers was related to the pugilist Daniel Mendoza (1764–1836), whom Sellers greatly revered, and whose engraving later hung in his office.
+Peg Sellers was related to the pugilist Daniel Mendoza, whom Sellers greatly revered and whose engraving later hung in his office.
 At one time Sellers planned to use Mendoza's image for his production company's logo.

 Sellers was two weeks old when he was carried on stage by Dick Henderson, the headline act at the Kings Theatre in Southsea: the crowd sang "For He's a Jolly Good Fellow", which caused the infant to cry.
 The family constantly toured, causing much upheaval and unhappiness in the young Sellers's life.

 Sellers maintained a very close relationship with his mother, which his friend Spike Milligan later considered unhealthy for a grown man.
 Sellers's agent, Dennis Selinger, recalled his first meeting with Peg and Peter Sellers, noting that "Sellers was an immensely shy young man, inclined to be dominated by his mother, but without resentment or objection".
-As an only child though, he spent much time alone.
+As an only child, he spent much time alone.